-- Keep a minimum distance of 10 cm between the fan openings of the R&S FPL1000 and any object in the vicinity. - Do not place the R&S FPL1000 next to heat-generating equipment such as radiators or other instruments.
+- Keep a minimum distance of 10 cm between the fan openings of the product and any object in the vicinity to provide sufficient airflow and ventilation. - Do not place the product next to heat-generating equipment such as radiators or other products.

-4.4.2 Mounting the R&S FPL1000 in a Rack
+4.4.2 Mounting the R&S FPL1000 in a rack